Welcome to the home of the Lightning Fencing Club in Winnipeg, Canada.

 Currently, Lightning Fencing Club is the largest fencing club in Manitoba.
 We are the only club to instruct in all three disciplines (epee, saber and foil) at all ages.
 We have an armband program for our younger members to assist them in developing their knowledge and physical skills.

 At Lightning we have a strong coaching team comprising a head coach and many senior coaches.
 We have a dedicated and wonderful group of junior coaches that assist the younger and less experienced fencers.
-Lighting is built on a concept of community and team work.
+Lightning is built on a concept of community and team work.

 Anthony Densmore